SammShukla/sammshukla.github.io/_posts/2024-06-13-Docker&Containers.md

 - Flexibility: VMs can run different operating systems on the same hardware, providing more flexibility for certain use cases.
 - Management: Hypervisors like VMware, Hyper-V, and KVM are used to manage VMs, which can be more complex than managing containers.

+- Docker file :
+- This is the file contain the instructions for docker that we want to execute when we build our own image.

+- Container file system:
+- Every container based on an image has it's own internal file system which is totally isolated from our external file system on our machine.